 I should hang this quote on my bathroom mirror and read it every day before I start my day.
 It’s not only very positive and influential, but reminds me that we can get through tough times.
 All we have to do is keep getting up every time we fail.

 Even the most successful people have failed.
-The difference between them and the losers is that they kept getting up rather than staying down.
+The difference between them and the losers is that they kept getting up and not staying down.

 While all this talk of inner pain might sound depressing, its my way of reminding you that how we handle all this pain is what makes all the difference in how our lives end up.
 As I’ve said before, our lives are like a blank book that we write in as we ago along.